Assessment, Consultation, Planning, Real-life Coaching, Training and More

 - Career Awareness – Students have the opportunity to learn about the world of work including how the language and expectations are different than school.
 They will learn about themselves and how their strengths, interests and abilities carve out a path to employment.
-Students will gain familiarity with skills and behaviors required for work, including social communication, and also the range of options related to their unique interests and abilities.
+Students will gain familiarity with skills and behaviors required for work, including social communication, as well as the range of options related to their unique interests and abilities.

 - Career Exposure – Students learn about the differences between jobs and careers.
 They will be able to identify short-term goals leading to future employment.
 They will be exposed to job shadows, informational interviews, paid and unpaid internships, and/or volunteer work.
 Students will become more familiar with their own self-determination skills, enhancing their abilities to identify strengths, aptitudes, learning styles, transferable work skills and behaviors as well as work preferences.

-Career Coaching may take place initially at NESCA in order to obtain basic information regarding students’ strengths, interests and abilities.
+Career coaching may take place initially at NESCA to obtain basic knowledge regarding students’ strengths, interests and abilities.
 This can happen after transition assessment by NESCA or as a part of Transition Planning and Consultation.
-Once students are interested and/or able, Career Coaching will take place in their local communities and include learning to access transportation and other job specific skills necessary for success.
+Once students are interested and/or able, career coaching will take place in their local communities and include learning to access transportation and other job-specific skills necessary for success.

 Virtual Coaching for Teens and Young Adults (and Their Parents)

 NESCA is proud to offer person-centered virtual coaching services that are available to help teens and young adults with a wide range of learning profiles build self-awareness, self-advocacy and goal-setting skills, develop skills for managing current and future stress, increase social-emotional functioning, and begin making steps toward defining and achieving the goals that they have for themselves!
 Each of our clinicians has special expertise ranging from college planning or career and vocational counseling to development of life skills including executive functioning and social-cognitive skills.